tom-cat-mao/compiler-backend/README.md

    ```

 ### Docker Environment Setup
 You can use either direct Docker commands or Docker Compose for a simplified process.
+Note that the Docker environment now uses Python 3.11 for enhanced features and compatibility.

 #### Using Docker Commands
 1. **Build and Run Container**: Use Docker for a consistent environment with all dependencies.